Car Accident Lawyer Melbourne, FL

 Think You Don’t Need To Call the Police

-Even minor car accidents can cause injuries that would merit a personal injury claim filed by a car accident lawyer in Melbourne, FL.
+Even minor car accidents can cause injuries that would merit a personal injury claim filed by a Melbourne car accident lawyer.
 Calling the police to have them file reports on what happened is a crucial step in your car accident case.

 Whatever you say, don’t say anything that might be construed as admitting fault.
 Don’t even say, “I’m sorry,” because that has been used in court as an admission of fault.
 A car accident lawyer in Melbourne, FL, would tell you it’s best to keep your mouth shut, no matter how much at fault you might feel.